 - We were active members of Belmont Church in Nashville for those first few years of marriage.
 Belmont was loaded with aspiring Christian musicians.
 I remember playing a tennis match with one (now well-known) recording artist during an infestation of 17-year locusts – it was rather “crunchy” on the court that day!
 I was also ably mentored in theology by Joe Partain, with whom I recently shared a walk around Radnor Lake, just like old times.

-- Finally, we moved to NJ in 1984.
+- We moved to NJ in 1984.
 Much of that time has been spent in the tight-knit town of Boonton, in Morris County.
 My wife and I both studied and worked, then settled into a life that included (eventually) five sons, career positions in Special Ed and, nowadays, high school science (for Sandy) and in medical equipment sales and pharma training business development (for me).
-Now I run Impactiviti, my own consulting company, while my wife attempts to keep the kids moving forward academically, and keep the house together through the whirlwind of testosterone that surrounds her.
-Our house is a rambling colonial with a big yard and a lot of stone walls (built/re-built in recent years).
-Beside staying quite busy at the homestead, we are active members of Christ the King Church in Denville.
+After 30 years, we moved back to the mid-South.

-- Two boys are now out of the house (David, our second son, is a U.S. Marine) and the others are rapidly moving up.
+- Two boys are now out of the house (David, our second son, recently moved on from the U.S. Marines), and two others are now out of high school.
 We’re trying not to let them drive us utterly insane.
 Sometimes, we succeed…

-- Apart from this personal blog, I have two professional blogs - Impactiviti, which is my primary business blog focusing on pharmaceuticals and training; and ConnectionAgent, which contains my musings about social networking and business – an area of ongoing interest and professional aspiration.
-I also work with entrepreneurs and small businesses helping them figure out their branding with my Clarity Therapy process.
-For 18 months, I co-moderated #LeadershipChat on Twitter (Tuesday evenings, with Lisa Petrilli).
+- Apart from this personal blog, I have two professional blogs - Impactiviti, which is my primary business blog focusing on pharmaceuticals and training; and SteveWoodruff.com which contains my musings about clarity and business.
+I consult with entrepreneurs and small businesses helping them figure out their branding with my Clarity Therapy process.

 - I’m quite active in other forms of social media besides blogging.
 You can find me on LinkedIn, Facebook, Twitter, and as a part of some collaborative efforts such as group-written books (Age of Conversation; Not Quite What I Was Planning) and the first-ever Blogger Social.
 But, above all, I love meeting one-on-one (or in small groups) with people.
 Just keep me away from loud crowds in small, dark rooms!